Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fundamentals/launch.rst

 Programmatic Launch
 *******************

-It is also possible to launch the processses directly from within the Python script programmatically.
+Launching the processes programmatically directly from within the Python script is also possible.
 This is useful for debugging or when you want to build your own CLI around Fabric.

 .. code-block:: python